 - Or else you could choose somewhere like Georgetown for a less city-like experience.
 Or Langkawi.

-It’s best to have either a job lined up for yourself already (in which case you won’t be able to pick your city so much) or to have complete freedom and work for yourself.
+It’s best to have either a job lined up for yourself already (in which case you won’t be able to pick your city so much) or to have complete freedom and already work a travel job.

 But at the end of the day, Malaysia is safe to live in.
 Case closed.

 For the foreseeable future, Malaysia is safe.
-It’s a solid choice for a starting point on a journey around Southeast Asia because it’s accessible and interesting in itself.
+It’s an excellent jumping-off point for the great Southeast Asia backpacking journey because it’s accessible and interesting in itself.
 It doesn’t need to be a stop-off, a visa-run, or anything like that.